duke8253/trafficserver/doc/developer-guide/api/functions/TSContSchedule.en.rst

 Description
 ===========

-Schedules :arg:`contp` to run :arg:`delay` milliseconds in the future.
+Schedules :arg:`contp` to run :arg:`timeout` milliseconds in the future.
 This is approximate.
-The delay will be at least :arg:`delay` but possibly more.
+The delay will be at least :arg:`timeout` but possibly more.
 Resolutions finer than roughly 5 milliseconds will not be effective. :arg:`contp` is required to have a mutex, which is provided to :func:`TSContCreate`.

+When scheduling with a 0 :arg:`timeout`, it is implied that the continuation should be handled immediately, i.e. the :doc:`eventloop.en` will not wait for the next loop to handle the it.

 The return value can be used to cancel the scheduled event via :func:`TSActionCancel`.
 This is effective until the continuation :arg:`contp` is being dispatched.
 However, if it is scheduled on